sharkymark/nuon/README.md

 ## Examples

 ### eks-simple
-This example repository [eks-simple](https://github.com/nuonco/demo/tree/main/eks-simple) creates an EKS cluster with a `whoami` application deployed on it.
-I've confirmed it works and it is well maintained including the new directory structure for the app config.
+This example repository contains an App Config called [eks-simple](https://github.com/nuonco/example-app-configs) creates an EKS cluster with a `whoami` application deployed on it, an Application Load Balancer and a Certificate.
+The App Install is accessible from https://<subdomain input>.<install id>.nuon.run

 ## Frequently Asked Questions